Huyen196/UK-Tourism/README.md

 Inbound visits in 2023 remained below 2018 levels but the number of nights stayed equalled 2018 levels.
 The number of visits in 2023 was 8.9% down on pre-pandemic levels, while the volume of international visitor nights was higher than 2018.
 Visitors spent a total of £29.8bn in 2023 (up 13.2% vs 2018 in nominal terms).
 Visitor spend was higher in 2023 than in 2018, but in real terms fell by 10% compared with 2018 when inflation is taken into account.

 Similarly to inbound, outbound travel from the UK also shows a decreasing trend.
 The number of outbound visits drecreased from 90.5 million (2018) to 82.5 million (2023).
-Although the number of nights decreased 856 million nights away from home on a trip in Britain (down 4.9% vs 2018), the spend increased around 10 million (18% vs 2018 in nominal terms.
+Although the number of nights decreased 856 million nights away from home on a trip in Britain (down 4.9% vs 2018), the spend increased around 10 million (18% vs 2018 in nominal terms).

 ![image](https://github.com/user-attachments/assets/ebfbf9e2-599d-4924-bd80-5c0f30ccc045)